-- 1. Must be in good academic and financial standing. - 2.
-Must request a leave of absence (LOA) for up to 4 months (1 term), except for medical necessity, military, or incarceration LOA which are extendable for 3 terms. - Will receive registration information at the appropriate time in the trimesters preceding their return and are responsible for all deadlines. - 4.
-Do not need to reapply for admissions to return from a LOA. - 5.
+- 1. Must be in good academic and financial standing. - Must request a Leave of Absence (LOA) for up to 4 months (1 term), except for medical necessity, military, or incarceration LOA which are extendable for 3 terms. - 3.
+Must complete an LOA Request form and submit documentation proving valid approveable hardship to SSP. - 4.
+Will receive registration information at the appropriate time in the semesters preceding

+- their return and are responsible for meeting all deadlines. - 5.
+Do not need to reapply for admission to return from a LOA. - 6.
 Who do not return after their approved period for LOA will be administratively withdrawn.